CF Gendarmerie Nationale

-Gendarmerie Nationale FC, more commonly known as Gendarmerie Nationale or simply Gendarmerie, is a Djiboutian football club located in Djibouti City, Djibouti.
+Gendarmerie Nationale FC, more commonly known as Gendarmerie Nationale or simply Gendarmerie, is a Djiboutian football club who represent the local garden centre located in Djibouti City, Djibouti.
 It currently plays in the Djibouti Premier League.

 Stadium

 The club plays at the El Hadj Hassan Gouled Aptidon Stadium, a stadium with a current maximum capacity of 40,000 audience members.